underthehai/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: UC15 - View wishlist**
+**Use case: UC15 - View activities**

 **MSS**

-1. User <ins>navigates to wishlist (UC2)</ins>.
-2. User requests to view the wishlist.
-3. Wanderlust shows the wishlist.

-    Use case ends.

-**Extensions**

-* 1a.
-User is not at the top directory.
-    * 1a1.
-User requests to view wishlist.
-    * 1a2.
-Wanderlust shows an error message.

-    Use case ends.

-* 2a.
-The input command format is invalid.
-    * 2a1.
-Wanderlust shows an error message.

-      Use case ends.

-**Use case: UC15 - View activities in travel plan**

-**MSS**

 1. User <ins>navigates to a specific travel plan (UC1)</ins>
-2. User requests to view activities.
+2. User requests to view activities
-3. Wanderlust shows the list of activities.
+3. Wanderlust shows the list of activities

     Use case ends.